Module 0 – getting started

 Lectures

-Lectures will be in-person this year and recordings will be done through the University system (Media Hopper/echo365).
+Lectures will be in-person.
+Lecture recordings will be done through the University system (Media Hopper/echo365) and available after the class.
 We may also use some polling software in class, e.g. wooclap.

 Labs

 From week 2 onwards you will have a timetabled 2 hour lab where you can work through exercises that will consolidate your understanding of the materials from the preceding week.
 The different modules have different software requirements which are listed below.
+All of the software should be available on the computers in the AT PPLS computing lab.
 Once you have an account on speech.zone, you can use the technical support forums to get help.

 Phon labs: Praat